suren-m/suren-m/README.md

 - 👋 Hi, I’m Suren
 - ☸  I currently work at Microsoft (UK) and focus on cloud-native development with Kubernetes and CNCF eco-system
-- 🦀 I have also been learning / doing Rust for over a year
 - 🛠  Overall, I have 10+ years of professional experience and have built software using C#, Python, JS and a bit of Go
+- 🦀 I have also been learning / using Rust for 2 years
 - ☁  Have worked extensively on Azure and AWS cloud platforms
 - 👀 You will find an assortment of my personal projects and Infrastructure automation code here
 - 📫 You can reach me on [LinkedIn](https://uk.linkedin.com/in/suren-mohandass)